luukfroling/Mechanica/content/special/ChX3_IntroSpecialRelativity.md

 Again notice that we have updated this event not only by using the actual time, but also the actual place, i.e. at $x_2$.

 $S$ passes this information on to $S'$.
-She has to translate it to her own coordinates and uses for that the Lorentz transform.
+She has to translate it to her own coordinates and uses for that the Lorentz Transformation.

 First, she needs to calculate the $\gamma$-factor: